ilan-anodot/anodotcost_api_docs_slate/source/includes/_Recommendations.md

 | apikey | header |  | Yes |  |
 | filters | query | Filter recommendations based on type | No |  |

-Filtering recommendations can be applied to the above calls using query parameters in the following manner: **filters[type]=recommendationType** where recommendationType is one of the recommendation types supported.
+Filtering recommendations can be applied to the above calls using query parameters in the following manner:**filters[type]=recommendationType** where recommendationType is one of the recommendation types supported.
 You can use the *Get recommendation types* call to get the possible types.</br>
-To get the recommendation types list please contact Anodot Support.

 **Responses**